Ampurta: Conservation status

+Wild Deserts Project, University of New South Wales, team member Reece Pedler holds a crest-tailed mulgara which was re-discovered in 2017 in Sturt National Park north-west of Tibooburra, Australia.

+The mulgara was presumed extirpated in New South Wales for more than a century, but was re-discovered in 2017 in Sturt National Park north-west of Tibooburra.

 The species was classified as Endangered in the 1900s, but the population rebounded in 2013 to Vulnerable.
-In 2019 it was classified as Least Concern, having expanded its range by >48,000 km^{2} between 2015 and 2021.
+In 2019 it was classified as Least Concern, having expanded its range by >48,000 km2 between 2015 and 2021.
 The comeback was primarily attributed to a decline in Australia's cat population thanks to efforts to reduce non-native rabbit populations (the cat's primary prey).
 Other factors that helped the species rebound include its ability to enter a torpid state, allowing the ampurta to survive conditions of severe drought.

+Threats

+The crest-tailed mulgara is sensitive to predation by the European red fox and feral cat, changes to fire regimes together with environmental degradation and habitat homogenization attributed to grazing from livestock and introduced European rabbits.
+During post-release of rabbit hemorrhagic disease virus (RHDV), the crest-tailed mulgara underwent a 70-fold increase in its extent of occurrence and a 20-fold increase in its area of occupancy.